 2 fresh bay leaves, or a sprig of rosemary, thyme or any woody herbs

 1 tsp black peppercorns

 If the olives are in brine, drain well.
 Pack olives and herbs in a sterilized jar and pour over olive oil until covered.
 Store in a cool, dark place for at least a week to infuse the flavours.

-When stored well and the olives remain covered in oil, they’ll last for months.
+When stored well (in the fridge or other cool, dark place) and the olives remain covered in oil, they’ll last for months.

 Left over oil can be used in salad dressings and cooking.